ktorio/ktor-documentation/topics/oauth.md

 ## OAuth authorization flow {id="flow"}
 The OAuth authorization flow in a Ktor application might look as follows:
 1. A user opens a login page in a Ktor application.
-2. Ktor makes an automatic redirect to the authorization page for a specific provider and passes the necessary parameters:
+2. Ktor makes an automatic redirect to the authorization page for a specific provider and passes the necessary [parameters](#configure-oauth-provider):
    * a client ID used to access APIs of the selected provider;
    * a callback or redirect URL specifying a Ktor application page that will be opened after authorization is completed;
    * scopes of third-party resources required for a Ktor application;
-   * a grant type used to get an access token (Authorization Code in our case).
+   * a grant type used to get an access token (Authorization Code in our case);
+   * optional parameters specific for a certain provider.
 3. The authorization page shows a consent screen with the level of permissions required for a Ktor application.
 These permissions depend on scopes passed in step 2.
 4. If a user approves the requested permissions, the authorization server redirects back to a redirect URL and sends the authorization code.
 5. Ktor makes one more automatic request to the specified access token URL and passes the following parameters: